statengeneraal/laws-markdown/verdrag/convention/on/the/grant/of/european/patents/(european/patent/convention)/BWBV0003819/README.md

 5. Where, at the expiry of the period under Rule 159, paragraph 1, the requirements of Article 133, paragraph 2, have not been satisfied, the European Patent Office shall invite the applicant to appoint a professional representative within two months.
 6. If the deficiencies noted under paragraphs 1, 4 or 5 are not corrected in due time, the European patent application shall be refused.
 If the deficiency noted under paragraph 2 is not corrected in due time, the right of priority shall be lost for the application.

-###Rule 164
+### Rule  164

-####Consideration of unity by the European Patent Office
+####Unity of invention and further searches

-1. Where the European Patent Office considers that the application documents which are to serve as the basis for the supplementary European search do not meet the requirements for unity of invention, a supplementary European search report shall be drawn up on those parts of the application which relate to the invention, or the group of inventions within the meaning of Article 82, first mentioned in the claims.
+1. If the European Patent Office considers that the application documents which are to serve as the basis for the supplementary European search do not comply with the requirement of unity of invention, it shall:

+a) draw up a partial supplementary search report on those parts of the application which relate to the invention, or the group of inventions within the meaning of Article 82, first mentioned in the claims;

-2. Where the examining division finds that the application documents on which the European grant procedure is to be based do not meet the requirements of unity of invention, or protection is sought for an invention not covered by the international search report or, as the case may be, by the supplementary international search report or supplementary European search report, it shall invite the applicant to limit the application to one invention covered by the international search report, the supplementary international search report or the supplementary European search report.
+b) inform the applicant that, for the supplementary European search report to cover the other inventions, a further search fee must be paid, in respect of each invention involved, within a period of two months; and

+c) draw up the supplementary European search report for the parts of the application relating to inventions in respect of which search fees have been paid.
+2. If the supplementary European search report is dispensed with and the Examining Division considers that in the application documents which are to serve as the basis for examination an invention, or a group of inventions within the meaning of Article 82, is claimed which was not searched by the European Patent Office in its capacity as International Searching Authority or Authority specified for supplementary international search, the Examining Division shall:

+a) inform the applicant that a search will be performed in respect of any such invention for which a search fee is paid within a period of two months;

+b) issue the results of any search performed in accordance with paragraph (a) together with:

+– a communication under Article 94, paragraph 3, and Rule 71, paragraphs 1 and 2, in which it shall give the applicant the opportunity to comment on these results and to amend the description, claims and drawings, or

+– a communication under Rule 71, paragraph 3, and

+c) where appropriate, in the communication issued under paragraph (b), invite the applicant to limit the application to one invention, or group of inventions within the meaning of Article 82, for which a search report was drawn up by the European Patent Office in its capacity either as International Searching Authority or as Authority specified for supplementary international search, or for which a search was performed in accordance with the procedure under paragraph (a).
+3. In the procedure under paragraph 2(a), Rules 62a and 63 shall apply mutatis mutandis.
+4. Rule 62 and Rule 70, paragraph 2, shall not apply to the results of any search performed in accordance with paragraph 2.
+5. Any fee paid under paragraphs 1 or 2 shall be refunded if the applicant requests a refund and the Examining Division finds that the communication under paragraphs 1(b) or 2(a) was not justified.

 ###Rule 165